knative/serving/test/conformance/README.md

 ## Adding conformance tests

-Elafros conformance tests [can be run against any implementation of the Elafros API](#requirements) to ensure the API has been implemented consistently.
+Knative Serving conformance tests [can be run against any implementation of the Knative Serving API](#requirements) to ensure the API has been implemented consistently.
 Passing these tests indicates that apps and functions deployed to this implementation could be ported to other implementations as well.